Have you found a paper that uses gas chromatography to analyze a sample that is similar to yours, and now you are tempted to try it too?

 You may already know that chromatography covers a wide range of analytical techniques that are used to separate, identify, and quantify compounds.
 If you are familiar with other chromatography methods, such as HPLC or GPC, then you already know more than you think!

-The gaseous molecules are then mixed with the mobile phase, which is also known as the carrier gas, because it does exactly that: it carries the sample through the column.
+The gaseous molecules are then mixed with the mobile phase.
+This is also known as the carrier gas because it does exactly that: it carries your sample through the column.